atacamagroup/survivalguide/README.md

 # Handbook

-Graduate student handbook documenting the [hidden curriculum][hidden].
+Graduate student handbook documenting the [hidden curriculum][hidden] and tips to help you succeed in graduate school and beyond.

 Inspired by https://github.com/vandybgsa/handbook.